Konamiman/Nestor80/docs/LanguageReference.md

 Text in _italics_ will be used the first time a new term or concept is introduced.
 Alternatively, when a concept or term that is introduced in a later section is used, it will link to the section in which it is defined.

+Nestor80 treats assembler instructions and CPU instructions in a case-insensitive way.
+In the examples in this document instructions are written in lower case, while symbols and macro names are written un upper case.

 This documents refers to some (but not all) of the available Nestor80 command line arguments.
 To get the full reference of the existing arguments you can run Nestor80 with the `--help` argument, or you can look at [the help text in the Nestor80 source code](https://github.com/Konamiman/Nestor80/blob/master/N80/Program.Help.cs).